 74.2 First-Year Program

-Students registering for first-year courses should consult the Registration Procedures booklet.
-Students interested in an equivalent curriculum given in French should consult §154.10.
+Students registering for first-year courses should consult the Registration and Courses menu at www.registrar.ualberta.ca for detailed registration procedures.
+Students interested in an equivalent curriculum given in French should consult \$154.10.